 The generation of glucose is an important control point.

-1) The enzyme responsible for the conversion of glucose 6-phosphate into glucose, glucose 6-phosphatase, is regulated.
+1) Regulation of glucose 6-phosphatase enzyme (Catalyse the conversion of glucose 6-phosphate into glucose)

 Gluconeogenesis when the precursor is lactate

 Lactate is derived from anaerobic glycolysis in exercising skeletal muscle and in cells that lack mitochondria, and is delivered by the blood to the liver.
 Lactate is reconverted to pyruvate in the liver that forms glucose via gluconeogenesis (Cori cycle)

 Conversion of pyruvate to PEP when the gluconeogenic precursor is lactate

 When the gluconeogenic precursor is lactate, the scenario is different (no need of OAA to malate conversion)

 Reason: The conversion of lactate to pyruvate in the cytosol of hepatocytes yields NADH, and the export of reducing equivalents (as malate) from mitochondria are therefore unnecessary.